babylonlabs-io/covenant-emulator/docs/transfer-setup.md

 ## 1. Purpose of this guide

-This guide explains how to transition your setup from solely using the covenant signer to integrating the covenant emulator alongside the covenant signer.
+This guide outlines the transition from solely using the covenant-signer to an integrated setup that includes the covenant emulator.

 Previously, the [covenant signer](https://github.com/babylonlabs-io/covenant-signer), was limited to signing unbonding signatures.
 With this transition we are introducing the [covenant emulator](https://github.com/babylonlabs-io/covenant-emulator), which retrieves delegations from Babylon chain